§ 3-5-11.1. Liquor franchises prohibited.

-§ 3-5-11.1 Liquor franchises prohibited. (a) To promote the effective and reasonable control and regulation of the Rhode Island alcoholic beverage industry and to help the consumer by protecting their choices and ensuring equitable pricing.
-Class A liquor license authorized by this title shall not be granted, issued, renewed or transferred to or for the use of any liquor franchisor or franchisee.
-Class A liquor license holders are expressly prohibited from utilizing the provisions of the Franchise Investor Act, § 19-28-1 et seq.
+(a) To promote the effective and reasonable control and regulation of the Rhode Island alcoholic beverage industry and to help the consumer by protecting their choices and ensuring equitable pricing.
+Class A liquor license authorized by this title shall not be granted, issued, renewed, or transferred to or for the use of any liquor franchisor or franchisee.
+Class A liquor license holders are expressly prohibited from utilizing the provisions of the Rhode Island Franchise Investment Act, chapter 28.1 of title 19.

 (b) Any franchise agreements involving the retail sales of alcoholic beverages are hereby declared null and void and illegal as of the effective date of this section [April 1, 2005].